llhovind/naTE/README.md

 - UTF-8 text rendering (basic BMP characters; combining characters and wide/CJK characters not yet supported)
 - Configurable scrollback buffer (default 100,000 lines)
 - Alternate screen support (vim, htop, tmux) — also manually toggled via the alt-screen button in the tile title bar
+- **Wrap mode and viewport width** — in a classic terminal the shell's reported width equals the window width, so any output beyond that column is silently truncated and lost. naTE decouples these: you can set a **column width** (what the shell believes the terminal is, e.g. 220 columns) independently of the visible tile width.
+Long lines are captured in full rather than discarded.
+The wrap button in the tile title bar then controls how those lines are presented — wrap on reflows them into the visible area; wrap off lets the viewport scroll horizontally so each line stays on one row.
+Per-connection column-width overrides are available in the connection profile.
 - Bracketed paste with optional confirmation dialog
 - URL detection and click-to-open
+- **Find in Terminal** (`Ctrl+Shift+F` / **Edit → Find in Terminal**) — case-insensitive search across the full scrollback buffer; all matches are highlighted and the current match is distinguished; navigate with `Enter` / `F3` (forward) and `Shift+F3` (back); pre-populates from the active selection

 ### Tiling & tabs
 - Each window holds one or more **tiles** arranged in a grid; each tile has its own tab strip